Skip to main content

 Frequently asked questions

-Board count = ceil(deck width × 12 ÷ effective board width), where effective width = actual board width + 1/8 inch gap.
+Board count = ceil(deck width × 12 ÷ effective board width), where effective width = actual board width + 1/8 inch (3 mm) gap.
 Both 5/4×6 and 2×6 have a 5.5 inch (14 cm) actual width, so effective = 5.625 inches (14.3 cm).
-For a 12 ft (3.6 m) wide deck: 144 ÷ 5.625 = 25.6 → 26 boards needed.
-Multiply by 1 + waste% to add the cut overhead — perpendicular pattern 5%, diagonal 15%, picture frame 10%.
+For a 12 ft (3.66 m) wide deck: 144 ÷ 5.625 = 25.6 → 26 boards.
+Multiply by 1 + waste% for cut overhead.
+Perpendicular pattern 5%, diagonal 15%, picture frame 10%.
 Each board runs the deck length.

 What's the difference between 5/4×6 and 2×6 deck boards?

 5/4×6 ("five-quarter") is the standard deck board: nominal 1.25 × 6 inches, actual 1 × 5.5 inches (25 × 140 mm).
-It's lighter, cheaper, and easier to work with — but spans a max 16 inches (40 cm) between joists.
+Lighter, cheaper, easier to work with, but spans a max 16 inches (40 cm) between joists.
 2×6 is heavier framing lumber: actual 1.5 × 5.5 inches (38 × 140 mm).
-It can span up to 24 inches (60 cm) between joists, costs more per board, and feels more solid underfoot.
-Same actual width means same board count for any deck size.
+It spans up to 24 inches (60 cm) between joists, costs more per board, and feels more solid underfoot.
+Same actual width means the same board count for any deck size.

 Pressure-treated vs cedar vs composite vs PVC?